 With working papers as a young teen, there was nothing more exciting to look forward to than making my own money.
 The Summer Youth Employment Program (SYEP) offered minimum wages and work experience for the eight weeks of the summer break.
 Looking back, those checks were a blur.
 What did I even buy?
 Budgeting was not a worry at the time and neither was wondering if the other teens were making more or less than I.

 When Mo’Nique, Queen of Comedy in 2001, Oscar winner in 2010, asked that we support the boycott of Netflix because of low pay, I sat back and listened to her reasons.
-I read comments, tweets, blog posts and conversed with others about it all.
-And then Tracee Ellis Ross claimed that she too, Golden Globe winner, Emmy award nominated actress, is not being paid what she feels she is worth in comparison to a male counterpart who happens to also be an Executive Producer, on award winning comedy show, Black-ish.
-I again, listened, read and formed an opinion about what was going on.
+I read comments, tweets, blog posts, and conversed with others about it all.
+And then Tracee Ellis Ross claimed that she too, Golden Globe winner, Emmy award-nominated actress, is not being paid what she feels she is worth in comparison to a male counterpart who happens to also be an Executive Producer, on an award-winning comedy show, Black-ish.
+I again listened, read, and formed an opinion about what was going on.

 Two women.
 Two black women.
 Two black women with years of experience in their craft, are voicing their claim of unequal pay.
 The difference between the two – one comparing their worth to a white woman in the field, the other comparing to a black man in the field.